mobi-css/mobi.css/site/source/docs/index.md

 This site itself is a real example.
 If you've been reading this, you can just inspect using your browser to see how it's done.

+For more examples about typography, please check out [Reference # Typography](/docs/reference/#Typography).

 ## Tables

-Although tables are not widely used in mobile, sometimes they are necessary.

-However, tables typically render out of the viewable area on small mobile devices.
+Tables typically render out of the viewable area on small mobile devices.
 If so, use the `scroll-view` wrapper to make your table scrollable.

 And don't forget to add `class="table"` to your `<table>` element!

-Why doesn't Mobi.css reset the `<table>` element so you don't need to add the `table` class?

-Because once the `<table>` element is reset, it's hard to set it back.
-It's more friendly to third party libraries if we don't reset `<table>` element.
-The same reason applies to `<form>`.

 {% raw %}
 <div class="scroll-view">